KDE/documentation-docs-kdenlive-org/user_interface/menu/view_menu.rst

    Kdenlive Project Bin widget

-The Project Bin is the the place where Kdenlive lists all the clips (video, audio, titles, images) or assets associated with the project.
+The Project Bin is the place where Kdenlive lists all the clips (video, audio, titles, images) or assets associated with the project.
 For more details refer to the :ref:`Project Bin <project_tree>` section of this documentation.

 New in 23.04: Sequences (needed for nested timelines).
 For more details please see the :ref:`Sequences <sequence>` section of the documentation.